The Five Orange Pips: Note

-At the time of writing, the actual Ku Klux Klan was indeed broken and effectively defunct, and it would be decades before its 20th century revival.
-Conan Doyle's taking it up in this story was in line with his recurrent theme of wild and violent Americans and other foreigners exporting their power struggles to Victorian Britain - which already formed the basis to A Study in Scarlet, the very first Holmes mystery.
+At the time of writing the actual Ku Klux Klan was indeed broken and effectively defunct, and it would be decades before its 20th-century revival.
+Conan Doyle's taking it up in this story was in line with his recurrent theme of wild and violent Americans and other foreigners exporting their power struggles to Victorian Britain – which had already formed the basis to A Study in Scarlet, the very first Holmes mystery.

 Publication history

-"The Five Orange Pips" was first published in the UK in The Strand Magazine in November 1891, and in the United States in the US edition of the Strand in December 1891.
+"The Five Orange Pips" was first published in the UK in The Strand Magazine in November 1891 and in the United States in the US edition of the Strand in December 1891.
 The story was published with six illustrations by Sidney Paget in The Strand Magazine.
-It was included in the short story collection The Adventures of Sherlock Holmes, which was published in October 1892.
+It was included in the short-story collection The Adventures of Sherlock Holmes, which was published in October 1892.

 Adaptations

 Radio

-Edith Meiser adapted the story as an episode of the American radio series The Adventures of Sherlock Holmes, which aired on 9 March 1931, starring Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr. Watson.
-A remake of the script aired on 5 September 1936 (with Gordon as Holmes and Harry West as Watson).
+Edith Meiser adapted the story as an episode of the American radio series The Adventures of Sherlock Holmes, which was broadcast on 9 March 1931, starring Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr Watson.
+A remake of the script was broadcast on 5 September 1936 (with Gordon as Holmes and Harry West as Watson).

 Meiser also adapted the story as an episode of the American radio series The New Adventures of Sherlock Holmes with Basil Rathbone as Holmes and Nigel Bruce as Watson.
-The episode aired on 1 February 1942.
+The episode was broadcast on 1 February 1942.

-A radio adaptation aired on the BBC Home Service in 1952, as part of the 1952–1969 radio series starring Carleton Hobbs as Holmes and Norman Shelley as Watson.
+A radio adaptation was broadcast on the BBC Home Service in 1952 as part of the 1952–1969 radio series starring Carleton Hobbs as Holmes and Norman Shelley as Watson.
 It was adapted by Felix Felton.
-Other adaptations of the story in the same series aired on the BBC Home Service in 1957 (again adapted by Felton, with a slightly different supporting cast) and on the BBC Light Programme in 1966 (adapted by Michael Hardwick).
+Other adaptations of the story in the same series were broadcast on the BBC Home Service in 1957 (again adapted by Felton, with a slightly different supporting cast) and on the BBC Light Programme in 1966 (adapted by Michael Hardwick).

 "The Five Orange Pips" was dramatised by Vincent McInerney for BBC Radio 4 in 1990 as part of the 1989–1998 radio series starring Clive Merrison as Holmes and Michael Williams as Watson.

 A 2007 episode of The Classic Adventures of Sherlock Holmes, a series on the American radio show Imagination Theatre, was adapted from the story, with John Patrick Lowrie as Holmes and Lawrence Albert as Watson.